Street Improvement Petition Program Sidewalk Petition Program Improvements Initiated By City Council

 Improvements Initiated By City Council

-If a petition fails to receive enough signatures, property owners may request that City Council initiate street and sidewalk improvements.
+If a petition fails to receive enough signatures and support from property owners, the Petitioner or property owners may request that City Council initiate street and sidewalk improvements.
 When a project is initiated by the City Council, a formal public hearing is held to allow council members to receive comments from interested parties before deciding whether to proceed with a project.
+City Council has the authority to direct a project and if approved the petition becomes a City Council Initiated Project.